mmatyas/supermariowar/README.md

 The build configuration contains some default compiler flags already, but since there are many possible combinations (hard float, Thumb, NEON, ...), you might want to use custom parameters.
 In this case, define the CFLAGS and CXXFLAGS vars, and run CMake with the `DISABLE_DEFAULT_CFLAGS` option (see [Build configuration](#build-configuration)).

+### Android

+The Android port uses a different build system, you can find more details [here](https://github.com/mmatyas/supermariowar-android).

+### Emscripten

+SMW can be build to run in your browser using [Emscripten](https://kripken.github.io/emscripten-site/).
+You can find the build instructions in the [wiki](https://github.com/mmatyas/supermariowar/wiki/Building-the-Emscripten-port).

 ### Other devices

 You should be able to port SMW to any device where SDL (either 1.2 or 2.0) works.
 Generally, this involves the following steps: